titinho11/CMS50E-raw-ppg-data/README.md

 ![Alt text](/cms50e.jpg "Contec Pulse Oximeter CMS50E")
 *NB : There are apparently different versions of the cms50e.
 Not having found a code allowing me to retrieve the data from the version I had (above picture), I created this one.
 Moreover, the difference between the versions is often the serial opening baud and the real time raw data exchange protocol.
-With a little luck, you will find anyway other repository related to these versions;) .*
+With a little luck, you will find anyway other repository related to these versions;-) .*

 ## Usage